Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Reflecting on Atlas Design

-Through the continued interaction between \people and \data, the \atlas gradually emerged as its own force (\cref{fig:forces}-B), taking shape through its structure, visualizations, interactivity, navigation- and explanatory elements.
+Through the continued interaction between \people and \data, the \textbf{\atlas} gradually emerged as its own force (\cref{fig:forces}-B), taking shape through its structure, visualizations, navigation, and explanatory elements.
 This Atlas is now a dense yet highly structured platform with a landing page, over 400 content pages for different data elements (co-benefits, local areas, socio-economic factors), an interactive map, and stories.
-This design reflects existing design patterns~\cite{wang_visualization_2025}, and resembles the `Exploratoria' atlas genre.
 Once established, this Atlas became an active force feeding into interactions between \people and \data by shaping how data can be accessed and interpreted.
 In particular, it enabled engagement with external stakeholders by providing a concrete medium through which to explore and interpret the data (\cref{sec:stakeholders}).
-While the Atlas was often perceived as overwhelming at first, the breadth of data was regarded as a valuable resource across use cases such as learning, awareness, decision-making, and future planning.
-At the same time, stakeholders sought specific information, critically interrogated data methodologies and omissions, and expressed difficulty interpreting complex and abstract phenomena, such as translating co-benefits into monetary terms.
+While the Atlas may be perceived as overwhelming at first, the breadth of data was regarded as a valuable resource across use cases such as learning, awareness, decision-making, and future planning.
+Stakeholders sought specific information, critically interrogated data methodologies, and expressed their interpretation of complex co-benefits concepts.

-This led us to define \textbf{\stories} as their own force as they are further able to define how people experience the data through the atlas (\cref{fig:forces}-C). \stories can include anything from specific articles, annotations, titles and explanations in the atlas, to methodology explanations, policy briefs\footnote{\url{https://ukcobenefitsatlas.net/stories/story.pdf}} and reports \cite{scottishgov2025climateplan} and eventually high-level narratives about climate mitigation.
-Many of these stories emerged from \people's analysis of the data, and can highlight the relevance of the atlas, its topic and its wider context to stakeholders.
+This led us to define \textbf{\stories}, which mediates interactions between people and data through the atlas (\cref{fig:forces}-C). \stories can include anything from chart annotations and explanations to methodology documents, policy use cases\footnote{\url{https://ukcobenefitsatlas.net/stories/story.pdf}}, and, eventually, high-level narratives about climate mitigation.
+Stories mainly emerged from \people's analysis of the data, and can highlight the relevance of the atlas, its topic and its wider context.
 In our case, stories are intended to originate more strongly from external stakeholders than from the hosts, positioning \stories as a force that becomes more prominent in later stages of development.
-Since reaching a prototype stage and involving more stakeholders, the development of stories has the potential to constitute important entry points to the Atlas data, helping connect with wider audiences who resonate with them (\cref{sec:stakeholders}).
+Since reaching a prototype and involving more stakeholders, developing more stories has the potential to constitute important entry points to the Atlas, helping connect with wider audiences (\cref{sec:stakeholders}).